toto6321/MEAN_demo/README.md

 # MEAN_demo
-a demo of MEAN project
+a demo using Mongodb, Express.js, Angular and Node.js